 '''

 void KheArchiveParallelSolve(KHE_ARCHIVE archive,

-KHE_GENERAL_SOLVER solver, KHE_OPTIONS options, HA_ARENA_SET as,
+KHE_GENERAL_SOLVER solver, KHE_OPTIONS options,

-KHE_SOLN_GROUP soln_group);
+KHE_SOLN_TYPE soln_type, HA_ARENA_SET as);

 '''

 solves the instances of archive in parallel.

 Each individual solve is carried out by solver, which is passed a fresh solution and a copy of options.
 The fresh solution is as returned by KheSolnMake except that the diversifier is set, as explained below.
-If soln\group is non-NULL, KheArchiveParallelSolve stores some or all of the solutions returned by the solver in soln\group, otherwise it discards them.
-There is also